Patients with a common type of metal hip implant should have regular annual health checks.

 Although many people live the rest of their lives without needing a replacement implant, some people may eventually need surgery to remove or replace its components.

-Data suggests that certain types of metal-on-metal implant wear down at a faster rate than other types.
+Evidence suggests that certain types of metal-on-metal implant wear down at a faster rate than other types.

 As friction acts upon their surfaces, it can cause tiny metal particles to break off and enter the space around the implant.